Please follow the link below to sign up for tryouts for the 2018-19.

 Coaches will do their best to make timid skaters feel comfortable, but parents who wish to coach/assist will be permitted on the ice if they do the following:

-Please email (firstname.lastname@example.org) ahead of time if you wish to assist on the ice.
+Please email our Director of Coaching Bill Huot, (email@example.com) ahead of time if you wish to assist on the ice.
 If you plan to accompany your child on the ice, please be prepared to help other skaters as well.

 Remember to check the MCYH website calendar weekly for practice times and other updates.
 Additional hockey information is included below as an FYI.
-You can reach our director of developmental programs at email@example.com with any questions.
+You can reach our director of developmental programs, Matt Shoemaker at firstname.lastname@example.org with any questions.

 If you have yet to purchase your gear, please check our home page for local resources and deals!